Foreign policy of the second Trump administration: Japan

 The second Trump administration saw a deterioration of relations between Japan and the United States.
 Trump in March 2025 lamented that Japan is making "a fortune with [the United States] economically" while the U.S.–Japan Security Treaty requires the United States to "protect" Japan, but Japan does not have to "protect" the United States, so Trump "asked who makes these deals?"
 Also that month, Trump said that he "called the leaders of Japan to say you can't continue to reduce and break down your currency ... it's unfair ...
 And the way you solve it very easily is with tariffs."

 Under Secretary of Defense for Policy Elbridge Colby pushed for Japan to increase its military spending to 3.5% of its GDP, which led Japan to cancel a meeting between Rubio and U.S. Defense Secretary Pete Hegseth and Japanese Defense Minister Gen Nakatani and Foreign Minister Takeshi Iwaya in Washington, D.C.
 Trump announced significant tariff rates against Japan, calling the country "spoiled".
 In response, Prime Minister Shigeru Ishiba stated that Japan needs "to make more efforts to become less dependent on the US".

+North Korea

+On February 20, 2025, North Korea criticized the U.S. over the AUKUS nuclear submarine deal, claiming it was a threat to their regional stability and peace.
+The KCNA claimed that the U.S. aimed for regional hegemony, and warned that the nuclear states won't sit by idly.

+North Korea test-fired strategic cruise missiles on February 26, 2025, to demonstrate its nuclear counter-attack capabilities, following its vow to respond to U.S. actions it deemed hostile.
+These launches came after heightened military provocations from the U.S. and its allies, including joint exercises with South Korea.
+The missile tests marked the fourth of the year and were overseen by Kim Jong Un.
+North Korea emphasized its readiness for a nuclear counterattack, with Kim expressing satisfaction over the results.
+Despite Trump's outreach, North Korea remains preoccupied with supporting Russia in its war against Ukraine, and experts suggest diplomacy with the U.S. is unlikely unless the situation with Russia changes.

+In July 2025, Kim Yo Jong signalled openness to re-engage via talks with Washington on the condition that that the DPRK is accepted as a nuclear-armed state, stating that denuclearisation talks would be deemed a "mockery."
+This was in response to White House Press Secretary Karoline Leavitt a month prior expressing Trump's desire to build on "progress" made at the 2018 Singapore summit.

+On September 5, 2025, The New York Times reported that an unsuccessful covert action to place listening devices in North Korean territory had resulted in the deaths of two or three North Korean civilians.